emilybrooks/emilybrooks.github.io/tms.md

 The sorcerer is particularly nasty and can concentrate megido, but the druids can safely be ignored.

-Note: ideally kiria goes after medeus on round 1, if not you'll have to improvise
+Tsubasa has prayer if you need to both heal and get rid of sealing flame at the same time

 r1
 tsubasa rakukaja stone
 itsuki strike a pose + charge
-kiria dekunda + concentrate
+yashiro charge + flame strike sorceror

 r2
-tsubasa heal / tarukaja / fogbreath
+itsuki dekunda stone if first, otherwise wyrmicide medeus tsubasa dekunda stone / heal / tarukaja / fogbreath yashiro charge / flame strike sorceror
-itsuki wyrmicide sorcerer
-kiria naga medeus

 r3
 itsuki charge
-kiria concentrate
+yashiro charge / heal / tarukaja stone

 r4
 itsuki wyrmicide sorcerer
-kiria naga
+yashiro flame strike sorceror

-from here you can just ignore the ads and focus down medeus with charge>wyrmicide and concentrate>naga
+from here you can just ignore the ads and focus down medeus

+rest of fight:
+tsubasa heal
+itsuki charge wyrmicide
+yashiro charge frost strike

 (Assuming you don't proc firm resolve and kill all the druids. if that happens just make sure to kill the third sorcerer and eat the timeloss)